brianch/iced-twentyone-tutorial/src/new_button_style.md

 # Creating a different button style

 Remember when we played with the button's StyleSheet at [Chapter 5](./styling.md)?
-We can try to play with this now.
+We can now do the same but on our own theme.

 On our theme.rs, let's add a ButtonStyle enum with 2 variants and set this as our Style type on the stylesheet: